Rachel Andresen: YWCA

-YFU
+Youth for Understanding

-On the day the students left for home, hundreds of people - host families, teachers, and students from their schools - turned out to say goodbye.
+On the day the students left for home, hundreds of people – host families, teachers, and students from their schools – turned out to say goodbye.
 The students left with suitcases of new clothes, lifelong friends, and understanding.
 Andresen realized it was impossible to hate someone (or even a country) one actually knows and understands on a family and community level.
-This was the basic concept of Youth For Understanding.
+This was the basic concept of Youth For Understanding (YFU).
 Andresen was YFU's founder and first executive director.

 The YFU program began at a very grassroots level, and evolved and snowballed into a giant organization in the 25 years Andresen was at the helm.
 What began with a small group of students from one country ended up as a vast and global network of peace and understanding.
+It became the world's largest non-profit youth exchange program by the time of her retirement in 1973.
 She called the participants student ambassadors.

+In 1972, she was honored by President Nixon at a gathering celebrating the work of Youth for Understanding.
+The following year, she was nominated for the Nobel Peace Prize.
+In 1974 she was appointed to the Commission for Volunteers in Michigan.

 She championed volunteerism, local politics and empowerment programs but she also relished having more time with her family and with her piano and her gardening.
 She continued to travel extensively abroad and in the states.
-When she was 78 she even rode the mechanical bull at Gilley's Club, wearing a cowboy hat, while visiting her eldest son.

 Death and posthumous honours

-Andresen died on November 3, 1988, aged 81.
+Andresen died on November 3, 1988, in South Lyon, Michigan, aged 81.

 In 1991, she was inducted into the Michigan Women's Hall of Fame.